SruthiKorembathe/CICDImplementation/Home.md

 ## Sample wiki pages

-A good resource for getting started or exploring features available to you is [Getting started with writing and formatting on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github).
+A good resource for getting started or exploring wiki features available to you is [Getting started with writing and formatting on GitHub](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github).

 ### Documenting your REST API calls